What is a Database Schema?

 - What is a Database Schema? (this one)

-- How to Handle Database Schema Change?
+- How to Handle Database Migration / Schema Change?

-- Top Database Schema Change Tools
+- Top Database Schema Migration Tools in 2023

 A database management system (DBMS) consists of three main components: